LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/hello-world/getting-started.md

 1. When the solution opens, check out the contents of the Solution Explorer.
 You will find two **projects** within the solution:

    * The `HelloWorldAutoGraded` contains the code that you will work with for this assignment.
-   * The `HelloWorldTests` project contains auto-grading tests.
+   * The `Hello.Tests` project contains auto-grading tests.
 You do not need to change any of the code in the testing project.

    {{% notice blue "Note" "rocket" %}}
    If you do not see the Solution Explorer, you can open it by selecting the following: